-Harnham Hill was also a favourite spot of Henry Fawcett (1833 – 1884) the former Postmaster General whose statue stands in the Market Square, and Edwin Young (1831 – 1913) whose watercolours are displayed in the Young Gallery above Salisbury Library.
+Harnham Hill was also a favourite spot of Henry Fawcett (1833 – 1884) the former Postmaster General who had his tragic accident on this slope, and whose statue stands in the Market Square.
+Local artist Edwin Young (1831 – 1913) whose watercolours are displayed in the Young Gallery above Salisbury Library regularly painted the area.

 The land was gifted to the people of Salisbury by Bishop John Wordsworth after he bought the land in 1898.
 He wanted the people of Salisbury to “freely enjoy it, with its unequalled view over the city and cathedral, as long as good order were observed”.

 A monument on the top path, also known as “Bishop’s Walk” records this act of philanthropy.

 At the western end of the woods you will find the Chalk Pits and can clamber up and down the steep slopes.
 In the 13th century, chalk from here was heated to make lime mortar to fix the cathedral stones firmly in place.
 It exposed the basal beds of the overlying Culver Chalk Formation and so is designated an area of special scientific interest.